Member tool: CIPD Buddy BETA

 • Industrial action is where workers take measures (as part of a union or individually) as a means of expressing dissatisfaction.
 The legal protections for industrial action are greater when the action taken is organised by a trade union.

-• Access to trade unions and the law around industrial action focuses on the legal rights and responsibilities of both workers, trade unions, and employers (in respect of collective bargaining), industrial action and employee protections.
+• Access to trade unions and the law around industrial action and worker protections focuses on the legal rights and responsibilities of both workers, trade unions, and employers (in respect of collective bargaining), industrial action and employee protections.

-• When trade unions are recognised in a workplace they negotiate at a collective level on behalf of the workforce.
-More than one trade union can be recognised in a workplace.
+• When trade unions are recognised in a workplace they negotiate at a collective level on behalf of the workforce (or part of it).
+More than one trade union can be recognised in a workplace for the same, or different, groups of workers.

-• There are significant changes to trade unions afoot under the government’s plan to Make Work Pay.
-For example, changes to balloting and statutory recognition laws and new rights to access workplaces.
-Members can monitor the progress of these changes on the tracker.
-The content below addresses the current law, and it will be updated when any legal changes occur.
+• There are significant changes to trade union law under the Employment Rights Act 2025, with changes expected to come into force in 2026 and 2027, following changes that took effect when the act received Royal Assent in December 2025.
+CIPD Members can monitor the progress of these changes on the ERA 2025 tracker.
+The content below addresses the current law, and it will be updated when any legal changes come into force.

 • Trade union and industrial action law is devolved (transferred) in Northern Ireland.
 The CIPD offers an employment law page specifying which areas of employment law differ in the UK.